chenhsong/ichen-analytics/README.md

 # iChen&reg; System 4.1.2 Analytics UI

 Language: TypeScript 2.7 or above
 Framework: Angular 6.0 or above
+Major Packages: Bootstrap 4, FusionCharts 3, MyDateRangePicker

 This is a web application that provides analytical support for stored historical data in the iChen&reg; System.